-- Tell a compelling story about the need your project is addressing and the positive impact it will have. - Demonstrate viability and sustainability with a well-structured, realistic, and achievable plan together with a balanced budget that aligns with the project plan. - Balance conciseness and enough details. - Write out acronyms the first time they are used and avoid lingo. - Get feedback from outside your group to confirm your information is clearly understood.
+- Tell a compelling story about the need your project is addressing and the positive impact it will have. - Demonstrate viability and sustainability with a well-structured, realistic, and achievable plan together with a balanced budget that aligns with the project plan. - Balance conciseness and enough details. - Write out acronyms the first time they are used and avoid lingo. - Get feedback from someone outside your group or not associated with the project to confirm your information is clearly understood.

-Guiding Questions
+Guidina Questions